microsoft/controllable-safety-alignment/README.md

 **CoSApien👥 dataset**: [link](https://huggingface.co/datasets/jackzhang/CoSApien)

-If you have questions or would like to request access to our CoSAlign dataset or trained model, feel free to email the authors.
+If you have questions feel free to email the authors.

 ## Reference
 If you find our work useful, please consider citing our paper: